 Choosing the right oil depends upon what you’re using it for?

-In the first instance, choosing the right oil depends upon what you’re using it for?
+In the first instance, choosing the right oil depends upon what you’re using it for.
 The best oil for cooking may not be the best one to use for a salad dressing, for example.
-The main criteria to determine which oil is best for cooking is how it behaves when it’s heated and whether heating the oil produces potentially harmful compounds.
+The main criteria to determine which oil is best for cooking are how it behaves when it’s heated and whether heating the oil produces potentially harmful compounds.

 The Smoke Point determines which oil is best for cooking